Nature And Importance Of The CPAT

 - Successful completion of tasks without exceeding permitted number of defaults.

-The firefighter CPAT test happens to be the initial exam that candidates need to qualify in order to become professional firefighters.
-After clearing the CPAT test, candidates are required to undertake a written exam, after which they have to clear an oral interview with the Fire Chief of the State Department.
+The events section is the initial exam that candidates need to qualify in order to become professional firefighters.
+After clearing the events step, candidates are required to undertake a written exam, after which they have to clear an oral interview with the Fire Chief of the State Department.

 Terms and Conditions